Message from Eric Royes, President

 Sharon Dove, Program Director

-Three years ago, when I was introduced to UMCASG and invited to become a part of the organization, I didn't know much about Alzheimer's, despite the fact that I had relatives who had succumbed to the disease and some who were living with the disease.
-I was just out of school and therefore had some extra time to devote to a good cause, so I figured, why not.
-Little did I know then, that Alzheimer's was already at my front door and would reach home within the first year of being involved with UMCASG.
-This disease is impartial to no one and when it hits, sometimes close relatives have no choice but to fill the gap as caregivers.
+Despite the fact that I had relatives who had succumbed to Alzheimer’s disease, and some who were living with the disease, I was ignorant to the facts before becoming involved with UMCASG.
+Also, little did I know that Alzheimer's was at my front door and would reach home within the first year of being involved with UMCASG.
+I quickly learned that Alzheimer's is impartial to no one and that when it hits, sometimes relatives have no choice but to fill the gap as caregivers.

-We also set aside time for fun and time to exhale.
-We had a BINGO night, a Birthday Celebration, and a Barbecue.
-Of course, every event consisted of games, food, and dancing.
-Through it all, we strive to release the stress through these fun activities.
+We invite you to visit our website umcasg.org to review the scheduled events on our website In addition to workshops, we offer lots of fun and entertaining events including a BINGO night, Birthday Celebrations, and a Barbecue Day.
+Of course, every event consists of games, food, and dancing.
+We strive to release the stress through these fun activities.